 Earnwine the priest had only a little property in southern and central Nottinghamshire, but what he had was of strategic value.
 On the Foss Way not far to the south of Newark he held one and a half bovates at Flintham from Roger de Busli in 1086, with soke in Kneeton.
 The latter, on the Trent, may have allowed him control over a ferry crossing, and it is noticeable that in 1066 he had also held, as king’s thegn, five bovates at Gonalston on the other side of the Trent, not quite opposite Kneeton but nearly so.
 The 1086 holder of Gonalston is not named and may well still have been Earnwine.
 In the list of holdings of Nottinghamshire kings’ thegns the next two entries but one also concern land held by Earnwine, on both occasions in 1086 only and both in the area just to the west of Nottingham: Earnwine held one and a half carucates at Trowell and five bovates at East Chilwell, the latter conveniently placed a mile to the south of the main road from Nottingham to Derby and about half way between the two.
 In 1086 Earnwine (here not identified as priest) also claimed Risley in Derbyshire, likewise lying very near the main road from Nottingham to Derby.
-Elsewhere in the Derbyshire folios Earnwine, again not identified as priest, had six bovates at Oakthorpe in 1066: this vill (in fact in Leicestershire) lay about six miles southwest of Ashby de la Zouch and was very near the route marked out by John Ogilby in the seventeenth century as the best means of getting from Oxford to Derby.
+Elsewhere in the Derbyshire folios Earnwine, again not identified as priest, had six bovates at Oakthorpe in 1066: this vill (in fact in Leicestershire) lay about six miles south-west of Ashby de la Zouch and was very near the route marked out by John Ogilby in the seventeenth century as the best means of getting from Oxford to Derby.
 It is possible that the entries for Risley and Oakthorpe might refer to Earnwine the priest, but this is by no means a secure identification.